stolos/docs.stolos.io/_guides/work-on-a-new-feature.md

 2. **the traditional way** - reusing your existing project

 ## The Stolos way
 Working on a new feature the Stolos way, means having a dedicated and disposable development environment for this feature.
-The benefits of this method is:
+The benefits of this method are:

 1. you have a clean slate for work
 2. you don't have to switch between Git branches